-

 Although the maximum hook height is an important parameter, the use of accessories such as slings or spreader bars can reduce the total lifting height (see the section “Lifting Height vs. Hook Height”).
 You can also check if installing an auxiliary hoist would completely eliminate the lifting accessory.

-What can be done to maximize height : It is wise to adapt accessories to minimize height loss, as these adjustments will generally be less expensive than changing the entire overhead crane.
+It is also wise to adapt accessories to minimize height loss, as these adjustments will generally be less expensive than changing the entire overhead crane.
 Do not hesitate to discuss your specific needs with your lifting accessories provider.
 If necessary, we can refer you to one of our specialized partners.

 False beliefs : what doesn’t affect lifting height